FrCollart/Breakout/README.md

 **Note:** This project makes the use of concepts, you need C++20 to compile it !

+## Controls

+Use Left and Right arrows to move with the player.
+Use space to release the ball and play again.

 ## Code we are proud of

 **All of us**: